 About Taylor A. Mezo

 Taylor Mezo is a ceramic artist from Illinois who works primarily in sculptural and functional ware.
-She creates vessels by using a mixture of wheelthrowing and handbuilding techniques.
+Using red earthenware, she creates vessels by using a mixture of wheelthrowing and handbuilding techniques.
 In December 2019, she graduated with her Bachelors in Fine Arts from Governors State University.
 Recently Taylor has participated in short term residencies at Penland School of Craft and Peter's Valley School of Craft.

 Any questions, offers, or commission requests can be directed toward email@example.com.